 Reverse Transfer Credit Policy

-Reverse transfer credit is a program designed for students who transferred from select Illinois community colleges to Northern Illinois University without earning their associate’s degree.
-Credits successfully completed at Northern Illinois University (NIU) are transferred back to your community college and used to determine if these courses will satisfy any remaining degree requirements for your associate’s degree.
-This is similar to the process on how your credits transferred from your community college to NIU - just in reverse.
-Your community college will evaluate your NIU work and determine if credits taken at NIU will fulfill any remaining requirements.
+Reverse Transfer is a program designed for students who transferred from any Illinois community college to NIU without earning their associate’s degree.
+Credits successfully completed at NIU may be transferred back to the community college and used to fulfill remaining requirements for their associate’s degree.
+The community college will evaluate the NIU work and determine if credits taken at NIU will fulfill any remaining requirements.
 NIU currently has an agreement with the following community colleges, however an agreement is not necessary for the reverse transfer credit policy to apply.
 A student who has attended any Illinois community college is eligible to take advantage of this policy.

 Participating Community Colleges

 - City Colleges of Chicago (PDF)